apache/camel/MIGRATION.md

 The `properties` component has some advanced options removed: `propertyPrefix`, `propertySuffix`, and `fallbackToUnaugmented`; these options was never really useable for end users anyway.
 The option `propertiesResolver` has also been removed as you should use `PropertiesSource` instead.

-The properties component will now use OS environment variables as perferred value.
+The properties component will now use OS environment variables as preferred value.
 This means you can set an OS environment variable which will override any property values that has been set in property files, JVM system properties etc. You can configure this with the `environmentVariableMode` option on the properties component.

 ### Removed components